Sherman Obando

-Sherman Omar Obando Gainor (born January 23, 1970) is a former major league baseball player who played for the Baltimore Orioles and Montreal Expos.
+Sherman Omar Obando Gainor (born January 23, 1970) is a Panamanian former Major League Baseball player who played for the Baltimore Orioles and Montreal Expos.
 His main position was outfield, but often played as a first baseman or designated hitter.
 He is currently the first base coach for the Charleston RiverDogs.

 Major League career

 Obando was signed by the New York Yankees in 1987, and was picked up by the Baltimore Orioles in 1992.
 He made his major league debut with the Orioles on April 10, 1993, and ended the season with 3 home runs and 15 RBIs.
 He was promoted again to the majors in 1995, but played in only 16 games.
 An outfielder with power-hitting potential but suspect on defense, he was traded from the Orioles to the Expos for Tony Tarasco during spring training on March 13, 1996.
 He played in 89 games in 1996, hitting 8 home runs and 22 RBIs.
 His playing time decreased from then on, and he played his last major league game on July 21, 1997.